w3f/polkadot-wiki/docs/learn-account-restore.md

 created your account, and have the seed phrase (mnemonic phrase) or JSON file (and password) stored securely, you will be able to restore your account.

-This page covers backing up and restoring accounts in Polkadot{.js} Browser Plugin, Polkadot{.js}
-Apps, and Parity Signer.
+This page covers backing up and restoring accounts in Polkadot{.js} Browser Plugin, Polkadot-JS UI, and Parity Signer.
 For other wallet applications, please see their specific documentation.

 ## Polkadot{.js} Browser Plugin